PaulZaman/Conso/ReadMe.md

 node app.js
 ```

-then exit this folder to go back to the main directory
+Then exit this folder to go back to the main directory

 ```bash
 cd ..
 ```

+### Frontend

 then launch the frontend, from the main directory, run the following commands: